-• A path forward: innovation and collaboration.
-To navigate these challenges, data centres must adopt a multi-pronged strategy.
+To navigate these challenges, data centers must adopt a multi-pronged strategy.
 Investments in renewable energy, such as on-site renewable energy generation combined with energy storage, can reduce dependency on grid electricity and mitigate construction delays caused by grid capacity constraints.
-The high energy demand and relative wealth of data centre asset owners provides ample opportunity for funding collaborations necessary to achieve a low-carbon energy supply, both for renewable energy and nuclear power.
+The high energy demand and relative wealth of data center asset owners provides ample opportunity for funding collaborations necessary to achieve a low-carbon energy supply, both for renewable energy and nuclear power.

-Downstream use of waste heat from data centres can reduce the energy use of other assets and provide additional sources of revenue to data centre asset owners, for example using waste heat as an input to a district heating network.
+Downstream use of waste heat from data centers can reduce the energy use of other assets and provide additional sources of revenue to data center asset owners, for example using waste heat as an input to a district heating network.